1988–89 Segunda División B

 The 1988–89 Segunda División B season was the 12th since its establishment.
-The first matches of the season were played on 3 September 1988, and the season ended in 25 June 1989.
+The first matches of the season were played on 3 September 1988, and the season ended on 25 June 1989.

+The division was divided into four geographic groups.
+The group champions were Athletic Bilbao B in Group 1, Palamós CF in Group 2, Atlético Madrileño (Atlético Madrid's reserve team) in Group 3, and Levante UD in Group 4.

 Overview before the season

 80 teams joined the league, including four relegated from the 1987–88 Segunda División and 17 promoted from the 1987–88 Tercera División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.